Subash-Lamichhane/TerraGrow/INSTALLATION.md

 yarn
 ```

-Set up the environment variables by creating a `.env.local` file in the server directory and add your Gemini API key:
+Set up the environment variables by creating a `.env` file in the backend directory and add given details:

 ```bash
 PORT=3000